Runner and Researcher: December Graduate Katie Dammer (C’21) Tackles Cross Country Competitions and Covid-19 Research

 While in this research position and through classes and internships, Dammer also worked with Rebecca Katz, Ph.D. and director of the Center for Global Health Science and Security at Georgetown University Medical Center, where she was able to apply her knowledge and research skills to the COVID-19 pandemic.

 “Katie worked with the Center on collecting and coding data on the COVID-19 mitigation policies implemented globally during the pandemic, in addition to deep-dive analysis on special topics,” Katz explains.
 “She was able to quickly adapt to fast-moving requests and continually provided quality work despite balancing her coursework and training.”

 In addition to research alongside Georgetown’s faculty, Dammer also found mentors and friends through cross country including chaplain for athletics Tony Mazurkiewicz, who she says “provides programming, leadership and spiritual development for myself and other student-athletes” as well as her coach Mitchell Baker, who helped her “chase my athletic goals while also helping my teammates and I develop leadership and self-awareness outside of sports.”

 “My most influential activity has definitely been competing for Georgetown in cross country and track and field,” Dammer continues.
 “Being a student-athlete is such a fun and challenging experience, and the community and friendship with my teammates helped me stay positive and goal-oriented during our time apart.”

 Other Activities on Campus

-In addition to running and conduction research, Dammer is also a member of the Student Athlete Advisory Committee, Georgetown Christian Athletes and Catholic ministry.
+In addition to running and conducting research, Dammer is also a member of the Student-Athlete Advisory Committee, Georgetown Christian Athletes, and Catholic ministry.

 Outside of the Georgetown community, Dammer and some friends from across the country run The Oval Magazine, a crowd-sourced distance running website and magazine that they founded in April 2020 when our sport was completely shut down for the pandemic.